Welcome to the restfb documentation.

 The polling method should return the AccessToken, but may throw a FacebookDeviceAccessToken exception.

 user_code to the user and he/she had not finished the authorisation.
 This is a rather normal case so, because you should poll Facebook in short intervals and the user cannot switch devices (for example) that fast.

-The user declined the authorisation and you you is not allowed to access Facebook in behalf of that user.
+The user declined the authorisation and your application is not allowed to access Facebook in behalf of that user.

 user_token to the user and he/she not started the authorisation.
 Anyway, it is not possible to finish the process and you have to start again from the beginning.

 You started the polling and the polling interval is to small, so you poll to fast.
 Make the interval larger and spend more time waiting between 2 polling requests.
 The

 Parsing Signed Requests